dcgarrett/dielectric_estimation_ml/documentation/motivation.rst

 So it is conceivable that even in electrically neutral materials, there will be some interaction with the electric field.

 Consider again the familiar parallel plate capacitor.
-What happens when we stick some material between the charged plates?
+What happens when we stick some insulating material between the charged plates?
 The electric field causes the positive charges of the material to feel some force away from the positive plate, and the negative charges to feel a force towards it.
 If these charges can move to any extent, the result is that another field is generated inside the material due to their charge separation.
 This can be explained by looking more closely at how the material's particles interact with the applied field.